neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/accessibility.md

 ## Semantic HTML

 Semantic HTML helps screen readers and other assistive technology get useful information on the structure of a Web site.
-It is also important for SEO and improves readability of our markdown.
+It is also important for SEO and improves readability of our HTML.

 - Use elements like `header`, `nav`, `main`, `article`, `aside`, `footer` to structure every page.
 - Use only one `h1` heading per page.